AlexisTM/alexistm.github.io/_posts/2016-10-25-fleetcontrol.md

 type: WIP
 noimage: '<i class="fa fa-wifi fa-big12" aria-hidden="true"></i>'
 image:
-title: Fleet control<br>
+title: Fleet control
 github: https://github.com/umdlife/
-description: Development of the <strong>fleet control</strong> and synchornization of a heterogeneous multi-robot environment as a Robotics Engineer for Unmanned Life.
+description: Development of the <strong>fleet control</strong> and <strong>synchronization</strong> of a heterogeneous multi-robot environment as a Robotics Engineer for Unmanned Life.
 ---

-I am on charge of the whole software for Unmanned Life.
+Development of the <strong>fleet control</strong> and <strong>synchronization</strong> of a heterogeneous multi-robot environment as a Robotics Engineer for Unmanned Life.

 **Features implemented**: